arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 Possible Values:
 * `"inplace"` (default) - Inplace Upgrade procedure (with Upgrade initContainer)
 * `"replace"` - Replaces server instead of upgrading.
 Takes an effect only on DBServer
 * `"optional-replace"` - Replaces the member if upgrade fails with predefined exit codes.
+If ArangoDB is below version 3.12.5.1, it is always replaced.
 Takes an effect only on DBServer

 ***